-We at University Health Services want to emphasize the challenges students, faculty members, and staff face regarding their mental health, especially with the current global and local climates.
+We want to emphasize the challenges students, faculty members, and staff face regarding their mental health, especially within the context of the current global and local climates.

-This May we have partnered with a variety of campus departments to create events tailored to increasing awareness of campus mental health resources, decreasing the stigma associated with mental health, as well as emphasizing kindness to yourself and to others during and beyond this year’s national Mental Health Awareness Month.
+This May we have created events tailored to increasing awareness of campus mental health resources, decreasing the stigma associated with mental health, as well as emphasizing taking care of oneself and each other during and beyond this year’s national Mental Health Awareness Month.

-We encourage all students, faculty members, and staff to participate in Mental Health Awareness Month bingo to help you engage in self and collective care.
-Bingo cards can be found at the Duck Nest (041 EMU).
+We encourage all students, faculty members, and staff to participate in Mental Health Awareness Month Bingo to help you engage in self and collective care.
+Bingo cards can be found at the Navigation station in University Health Services on the first floor.
+Sign up online to participate in the game for the chance to win prizes.

 Follow our Instagram accounts to stay connected about wellness topics.
 Counseling Services: @uocounselingservices; University Health Services: @healthyuo; and the Duck Nest: @uo_ducknest.